Home

 Part II: The Hebrew Canon

-The Hebrew Canon is identical in content to the Protestant canon of the Old Testament.
+The Hebrew canon is identical in content to the Protestant canon of the Old Testament.
 There are differences in arrangement and some books are combined together.
-The Books of Samuel, Kings, and Chronicles are each comprised of both volumes and Ezra is comprised of both Ezra and Nehemiah.
+The Books of Samuel, Kings, and Chronicles are each comprised of both volumes, and Ezra is comprised of both Ezra and Nehemiah.

 • Torah (Law): Genesis, Exodus, Leviticus, Numbers, and Deuteronomy